dbochicchio/vera/OpenSprinkler/README.md

 # Discovery of new devices
 Starting from version 1.3, discovery of devices is done only on first run.
 If you want to force it again, set *Configured* to *0*.
+Discovery is automatically performed each time the plug-in version is updated.

+# Debug
+If you want to see more debug info, set *Debug* variable on master device to *1*.
+No need to reload luup engine.
+Just set back to 0 if you want to disable it.

 # OpenLuup/ALTUI
-The devices are working and supported under OpenLuup and ALTUI.
-In this case, if you're using an old version, just be sure the get the base service file from Vera (automatically done if you have the Vera Bridge installed).
+The devices are working and supported under OpenLuup and AltUI.
+In this case, if you're using an old version of AltUI, just be sure the get the base service file from Vera (automatically done if you have the Vera Bridge installed).

 # Support
 If you need more help, please post it on Vera's forum and tag me (@therealdb).